Pasdeau/blog/source/teach/index.md

 layout: page
 ---

-During my PhD, I have taught laboratory (TP) and tutorial (TD) sessions at Polytech Sorbonne—the engineering school of Sorbonne Université—as well as in the **Licence** EEA (Électronique, Énergie Électrique, Automatique) and the **Master** in Computer Science, SESI track (Systèmes Électroniques et Systèmes Informatiques).
+During my PhD, I have been teaching laboratory (TP) and tutorial (TD) sessions at Polytech Sorbonne—the engineering school of Sorbonne Université—as well as in the **Licence** EEA track (Électronique, Énergie Électrique, Automatique) and the **Master** SESI track (Systèmes Électroniques et Systèmes Informatiques).

 ---